opil/documentation/docs/admin/TP/opil_server_tp_install.md

 Any feedback on this document is highly welcome, including bug reports, typos or information you think should be included but is not.
 Please send the feedback through email to: module@l4ms.eu.
 Thank you in advance.

-# How to start the TP docker container
+## How to start the TP docker container
-This docker container starts the TP which receives the created graph of SP via orion.
+This docker container starts the TP module, which receives the created graph of SP via Orion Context Broker.

 To start a docker container prepare a docker-compose.yml following this example for the local machine: